kitten/fluorine/docs/api/Dispatcher.md

 Underneath the Dispatcher interface your event stream is represented by a ReactiveX [*ReplaySubject*](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/subjects/replaysubject.md).
+The Dispatcher inherits this ReplaySubject.
+So you can use the Dispatcher like it were an Observable itself.

 > **For Flux users:** It is crucial to understand, that with Fluorine the
 > Dispatcher is the central hub of your app's state.
 Instead of stores there are